The logo for the TV show 'The VV Initative' featuring purple geometric shapes and text.

 WHAT DOES THE IVY INITIATIVE INCLUDE?

 • Fully Subsidized Summer Conservatory Program: Free intensive college-level training in the performing arts with college faculty and established theatre professionals.
-Applications are now extended until April 28th!
-Summer 2025 Conservatory Pilot Program Packet
+Summer Program Packet

 • Year-Round Workshops and Talkbacks: Educational sessions with industry professionals and post-show talkbacks.